suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 HTML views), that the model used with this controller is `Restaurant`, our database context class is named `DatabaseContext` and our controller folder is `Controllers`

+If we were generating a controller for a different model we would change the `--name` and the `--model` arguments.
+All the others would remain the same.

 When done we will have a `RestaurantsController.cs` file with a controller that has the following routes: